nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. The user inputs the `load` command.
 2. The `ClassManagerParser` processes the input and creates a new `LoadCommandParser`.
 3. The `LoadCommandParser` then calls ArgumentTokenizer#tokenize(String argString, Prefix... prefixes) to extract the file name.
 If there are duplicate prefixes, a ParseException would be thrown.
-4. The file name is then check to ensure that it is valid.
+4. The file name is then checked to ensure that it is valid.
 If the file name is missing, null or contains a forward slash, a ParseException would be thrown.
 5. The `LoadCommandParser` then creates the `LoadCommand` based on the processed input.

 #### Design considerations: